great-expectations/great_expectations/docs/deployment_patterns/how_to_use_gx_with_aws/components/_spark_s3_dependencies.md

 from pyspark import SparkContext
 ```

-Next, update the `pyspark.SparkConf` to match the dependency packages you downloaded:
+Next, update the `pyspark.SparkConf` to match the dependency packages you downloaded.
+In this example, we are using the 3.3.1 version of `hadoop-aws`, but you will want to enter the version that corresponds to your installed dependency.

 ```python
 conf = pyspark.SparkConf()